shaepy/dom-events-lab/README.md

 ## Level Up Features
 1. The calculator accepts multi-digit numbers
+4. Plus-Minus feature where you can set negative or positive integers for either number
+5. Accepts decimals
 2. The recent total is always saved so it can be used as the first number in the next operation
-3. Display the entire operation in the same display until the total
+3. Displays the entire operation in the same display until the total

 ## Edge Cases Covered
 * When trying to divide by 0, it will return a message "can't divide by 0" until another button is selected.